 KEEP IN MIND

-Because of light pollution, many birds around the globe sing almost an hour longer today than historically or than those living more remotely.
+Because of light pollution, many birds around the globe sing almost an hour longer today than historically or those birds who reside in more remote areas.

-Hunted to near extinction, since the 1980s green sea turtles have been listed as 'endangered.'
+Hunted to near extinction, since the 1980s green sea turtles were listed as 'endangered.'
 Decades of sustained conservation has just resulted in their status being lifted to 'least concern'.

 https://www.popsci.com/environment/green-sea-turtles-not-endangered